 Clean water is a primary necessity of all living things.
 However, many places in the world lack access to clean drinking water.
 The situation is especially adverse in developing countries, where people face daily challenges to access clean water.
 Water issues include poor water infrastructure, droughts and floods, contamination of large damns and rivers, and shortage of drinking water.
 The major causes of water issues in developing countries include climate change, poor governance, and poverty.

 Contaminated and Unhygienic water is still a big problem across the globe mostly because of the human practices that contaminate the quality of water bodies.
-Open defecation is another major cause that persists in developing counties, which further increases the health risk and generates many severe diseases like malaria, diarrhea, and cholera.
-Several people die due to these diseases, it is estimated that approximately 1.5 million children die every year due to diarrhea.
+Open defecation is another major cause that persists in developing counties.
+This further increases the health risk and generates many severe diseases like malaria, diarrhea, and cholera.
+Several people die due to these diseases.
+There is an estimation that approximately 1.5 million children die every year due to diarrhea.

 Unequal distribution of water in different places across the world makes it even challenging for people living in under-developed or developing countries to access clean water.
 People in developing nations try to get clean water from various sources like aquifers, surface water, or groundwater that is often polluted to due negligence and hazardous industrial practices.
 In the past few decades, development has been made to improve the access to clean water but it is not enough that everyone can easily access clean drinking water.